Policies for CHDI Collaborators

 - CHDI has input into the format and the planning of the meeting

-- A written request for support is submitted three months before the meeting
+- A written request for support is submitted at least three months prior to the meeting

 Preclinical Research – CHDI research agreements with academic institutions provide an allowance for overhead and indirect costs equal to 15% of budgeted personnel and laboratory consumables costs incurred in connection with laboratory research projects.
 Costs associated with custom-made reagents, animals purchased from third parties, equipment, travel, and per diem expenses are not considered personnel or laboratory consumables costs for purposes of this overhead and indirect costs allowance.

 Clinical Research – CHDI provides clinical study sites with an allowance for the funding of overhead and indirect costs equal to 15% of allowable site costs incurred (i.e., specified study procedures, activities/services, or consumables).
 For the avoidance of doubt, the 15% allowance for the funding of overhead and indirect costs is provided only for personnel and consumables costs incurred in connection with conducting the activities described in the contract.
 The 15% allowance for the funding of overhead and indirect costs is not provided for reimbursable participant or site staff travel costs, participant stipends, facility costs (e.g., imaging scan time, etc.) and regulatory costs (e.g., IRB review/approval fees).